Knowing More About Endometriosis Pain

 April 25, 2022

-When the tissues that lines a women’s uterus grows outside it, the condition is called endometriosis.
+When the tissues that line a woman’s uterus grows outside it, the condition is called endometriosis.
 It is a disease that can cause extreme pain and discomfort.
 It is a very common disease that can happen to every 1 in 10 women during their childbearing year.
 The abnormal tissues usually occur in the abdomen but can happen anywhere in the body.

-The affected tissues work like the regular tissue during your period, i.e., it will break apart and bleed at the end of the cycle.
-Only the problem is that it has nowhere to go so, the surrounding area gets inflated and swollen.
+The affected tissues work like regular tissue during your period, i.e., it will break apart and bleed at the end of the cycle.
+The problem is that it has nowhere to go, so the surrounding area gets inflamed and swollen.
 You might also have scar tissues and lesions.
 It is most common on your ovaries.
-If you are suffering from abnormally sever period cramps and you live in Oklahoma, then you should definitely consult a pain management centre for help.
+If you suffer from abnormally severe period cramps and live in Oklahoma, you should consult a pain management center for help.

 Common Symptoms of Endometriosis